 Assessment is by four written papers, two at AS and two at A2.
 There is no coursework.

 Students Studying Law A level typically either go on to study Law at university level or enter into law firms to continue their education in a vocational setting.
-This is what Charlotte Coleman, one of our 2010 students, had to say.
+This is what Charlotte Coleman had to say:

 “I work in a law firm, so that was why I chose Law A level.
 With my qualifications I can now go onto university!”